Special Offer

 What makes a good interview?

-Aside from the preparation that goes into interviewing potential employees, keep in mind that you should also make the interviewee feel as relaxed as possible to elicit the best response from them.
+Aside from the preparation that goes into interviewing potential employees, you should also make the interviewee feel as relaxed as possible to elicit the best response from them.
 A good interviewer is welcoming, conversational, and considerate.
-To break the ice, tell the candidate a little about yourself or talk about a light-hearted topic before you get down to business.
+To break the ice, tell the candidate a little about yourself or talk about a light-hearted topic before you start.

 How do I make my interviewee feel comfortable?